OdedMous/Medical-Text-Classification/README.md

 **What can be changed:**

 - Hyperparametrs
-  - learning rate: use sceduler = scyclic learning rate
+  - learning rate: increase/decrease,  use a sceduler (for example a cyclic learning rate)
   - btach size
   - loss function (?)
   - optimizer